salkin-mada/raspi-notes/README.md

     - finish and reboot
 * then continue with these commands...
 * `sudo apt-get update`
-* `sudo apt-get upgrade` #optional - takes a while, but if not now then it is a idea to do this later when you have time
+* `sudo apt-get upgrade` #optional - takes a while, but if not now then it is a good idea to do this later when you have time
 * `sudo apt-get dist-upgrade` #optional - same as above

 * _install SuperCollider Standalone_